korut94/VCGLibForParaview/README.md

 this starts the download of the VCGLib from the `develop` branch.

-In order to build the Paraview plugin, make a directory (outside the  source directoy preferably) where the `MakeFile` will be generated
+In order to build the Paraview plugin, make a directory (outside the source directoy preferably) where the `MakeFile` will be generated:

 ```
 mkdir ../VCGLibForParaview_build && cd ../VCGLibForParaview_build